 Looking for something small and light-weight?

-If you’re not too bothered about getting the highest quality footage, fixed-lens cameras are compact and relatively inexpensive.
+If you’re not too bothered about getting the highest quality footage, fixed-lens cameras are a compact and relatively inexpensive option.

 Is image quality your priority?

 DSLR or mirrorless cameras generally output higher-quality footage than camcorders or fixed-lens cameras.